Prevention for Women

 What Works in Prevention for Women and Girls

 A number of prevention strategies already work to help women prevent new HIV infections in women.
 These include male and female condom use, partner reduction, delay of marriage, completing secondary education, and seeking treatment for some sexually transmitted infections.
 In addition, voluntary medical male circumcision works for men and will, in the long run, also protect women.
 Additionally, increasing access to ART for all PLHIV will greatly reduce girls’ women’s risk of acquiring HIV infection by reducing the transmissibility of HIV by male sexual partners.
 Each of these areas has substantial evidence to justify their use in public health programming.
 Little evidence exists for how people can be encouraged to reduce the numbers of concurrent sexual partners, both as adults and adolescents.
 Each of these topics is discussed in more depth in the following sections.
 Preventions efforts must be informed by “what works to support women and girls,” particularly to strengthen the enabling environment by transforming gender and legal norms; addressing violence against women, legal capacity, inheritance and property rights; increasing opportunities for employment and income, reducing stigma and discrimination, and promoting women’s leadership.
-[See Strengthening the Enabling Environment] Women have multiple types of sexual partnerships: some women have only one sexual partner but are still at high risk for HIV acquisition from their sexual partner; some women have multiple sexual partnerships to survive economically [See Prevention for Key Affected Populations]; some women are young and are engaged in cross-generational sex, placing them at high risk [See Prevention for Young People and Orphans and Vulnerable Children].
+[See Strengthening the Enabling Environment] Women have multiple types of sexual partnerships: some women have only one sexual partner but are still at high risk for HIV acquisition from their sexual partner; some women have multiple sexual partnerships to survive economically [See Prevention for Key Affected Populations]; some women are young and are engaged in cross-generational sex, placing them at high risk [See Prevention and Services for Adolescents and Young People and Orphans and Vulnerable Children].
 HIV prevention efforts will need to be tailored to a wide spectrum of risks for women.
 Women, themselves, have been leaders in HIV prevention efforts and creating awareness of the epidemic both at grassroots community levels as well as at the highest levels of government in fighting for prevention efforts to meet their varied needs.
 These efforts must be encouraged and promoted. “…A growing number of interventions have shown promise in partially protecting against HIV transmission and acquisition, including knowledge of HIV serostatus, behavioral risk reduction, condoms, male circumcision, needle exchange, treatment of sexually transmitted infections and use of systemic and topical antiretroviral medication by both HIV-infected and uninfected persons.
 Designing the optimal package of interventions that matches the epidemiological profile of the target population, delivering that package at the population level, and evaluating safety, acceptability, coverage and effectiveness all involve methodological challenges” (Kurth et al., 2011: 62).
 The prevention strategies in this section are applicable for all women; however certain groups of women and girls have particular prevention needs.
-Therefore, while this section presents what works for generally for all women, other sections, particularly Prevention for Key Affected Populations and Prevention for Young People provide additional considerations and strategies for groups such as sex workers, female drug users, women and girls in complex emergencies, young people, etc. The three sections should be viewed together as a whole to identify what works in prevention for women and girls.
+Therefore, while this section presents what works for generally for all women, other sections, particularly Prevention for Key Affected Populations and Prevention and Services for Adolescents and Young People provide additional considerations and strategies for groups such as sex workers, female drug users, women and girls in complex emergencies, young people, etc. The three sections should be viewed together as a whole to identify what works in prevention for women and girls.
 For additional information, summaries for all WHO HIV/AIDS priority intervention recommendations (WHO, 2011h) are available at: http://www.who.int/hiv/pub/guidelines/9789241500234/en/index.html

 Attributing prevention efforts as a direct cause of HIV prevalence decline is speculative.
 If HIV prevention programs are implemented when HIV epidemics are at or near their peak, the subsequent decrease in prevalence might be incorrectly attributed to prevention programs (Chin and Bennett, 2007).